-The jewel of the Himalayas, Ama Dablam is the most beautiful alpine rock climb of its kind and is considered one of the Himalayas most spectacular ascents.
-The esthetic quality of the climbing in combination with the exposed, picturesque camps and the grandeur of the summit views render a nearly incomparable high altitude rock experience.
+The jewel of the Himalayas, Ama Dablam is the most beautiful alpine rock climb of its kind and is considered one of the range's most spectacular ascents.
+The aesthetic quality of the climbing in combination with the exposed, picturesque camps and the grandeur of the summit views render a nearly incomparable high-altitude rock experience.

-After arrival at our 15,000 foot Base Camp, Sherpa and guide staff will head on to establish Camp I. While the team acclimatizes and moves up the pleasant moraines and ridges to Camp I (19,070 feet), Alpine Ascents staff fix ropes along the gendarmed rock ridge and we cross an area know as the Yellow Tower, leading to Camp II at 19,600 feet.
+After arrival at our 15,000 ft.
+Base Camp, Sherpa and guide staff will head on to establish Camp I. While the team acclimatizes and moves up the pleasant moraines and ridges to Camp I (19,070 ft.), Alpine Ascents staff fix ropes along the gendarmed rock ridge and we cross an area known as the Yellow Tower, leading to Camp II at 19,600 feet.
 On the way to Camp III at 20,750 feet, superb alpine rock climbing is found on the First Step leading to III.
-Just before Camp III, ice gullies, a heavily corniced ridge and an ice wall finish off this most excellent section of the climb.
-Once our ropes have been fixed to 21,500 feet and team members are acclimatized, we will organize summit teams.
-The final pitches of the route are on the perfect 50 degree snow and ice face above Camp III.
+Just before Camp III, ice gullies, a heavily corniced ridge and an ice wall finish off this excellent section of the climb.
+Once our ropes have been fixed to 21,500 ft., and team members are acclimatized, we will organize summit teams.
+The final pitches of the route are on the perfect 50-degree snow-and-ice face above Camp III.
 This face tops out right at the summit.
-On this fully guided expedition, we will use fixed rope to enhance safety.
-All members directly participate in ferrying their own equipment up and down the mountain and otherwise assisting with the route and camp preparation.
+On this fully guided expedition, we will use a fixed rope to enhance safety.
+All members help ferry their own equipment up and down the mountain, and otherwise assist with the route and camp preparation.

 Interested climbers should contact our office for consultation and requirements.
-The Southwest Ridge requires technical climbing at altitude, and is thus only offered to qualified climbers.
-While this climb will require preparation and training, it is without a doubt a true Himalayan classic.
+The Southwest Ridge requires technical climbing at altitude, and is thus offered only to qualified climbers.

 Climbing Skill Level